melon-dog/wayback/README.md

 > URLs archived with the Wayback Machine may take up to 12 hours to become fully indexed and discoverable.

 # Functions
+These are the functions provided by the WayBack class.

 ## save
 The `save( )` function accepts several optional parameters to customize the capture process: